SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 Pinkie giggles.
 "I love you."

-Twilight giggles back.
+I giggle back.
 "I love you too."

 10. "I'll keep my list short, the last thing I love about you visiting the Heartbeat Hotel: I get to be there for my best friend."